 Sea Harvest Fish Market and Restaurant 2420 Highway 1, Moss Landing (831) 728-8686 11am-8pm daily Fiesta Tepa-Sahuayo 15 First St., Watsonville (831) 724-3492 9am-9pm daily Haute Enchilada Moss Landing Road, Moss Landing (831) 633-5843 7am-5pm daily Mai Thai Cuisine 210 Reindollar Ave Marina, CA 93933 (831) 883-9677 B. Transportation Transportation to and from the workshop will be the responsibility of each participant.
 If you are arriving by air from out of town, flights routed into San Jose International Airport will be the most convenient.
 If you are coming from San Jose International Airport, there are several shuttle services and other options, please contact Grey Hayes for more information.
-If you are travelling from out-of-town, plan to arrive on the night of Monday, March 31, 2008.
-Plan departures from the venue no sooner than 7:00 PM on Friday, April 4, 2008.
+If you are travelling from out-of-town, plan to arrive on the night of Sunday, November 16, 200 8 to be best prepared for an early start the following day.
+Plan departures from the venue no sooner than 7:00 PM on Friday, November 21, 2008.
 Field Trips & Safety Buses, Not Your Car: Participants should come prepared to travel to field sites via commercial bus on Wednesday, Thursday, and Friday (all day each day).
 Please do not plan or request to drive your own car on field trips.
 It fragments the group, causes significant safety concerns, and/or results in chaos if drivers get lost or if their cars break down.
 Food: Field lunches will be provided on field days (see Preliminary Agenda on website).
-Weather: April weather in the Monterey Bay region should be "partly cloudy with a chance of showers."
-Plan on rain and rather cool weather.
-In this regard, appropriate field gear for spring in central California is recommended.
+Weather: November weather in the Monterey Bay region should be "cool weather with periods of rain, heavy at times."
+Plan on cool rain and wind, though the weather may be warm and sunny.
+In this regard, appropriate field gear for fall in central California is recommended.
 Field trips will run with all due regard for safety, but generally in spite of weather conditions.
 Therefore, bring jackets, hats, sun screen, sun glasses, insect repellent, ankle, knee or hip-length rubber boots (not chest waders), and personal water bottles.
 Equipment: All maps, field equipment, and transportation necessary for field work will be provided.
 Participants may elect to bring cameras, field glasses, and field guides for their personal use.
+Because course materials and homework will be digital, participants should also bring a laptop computer or arrange the use of one during the evenings of the course.
 PLEASE BE PREPARED TO GET SOAKING WET, HOT OR COLD, TIRED AND EXPOSED TO THE SUN, AND/OR INSECTS ALL DAY LONG Health: Because field conditions for the course could be stressful, the Course Leaders & Safety Specialists (Drs.
 Lee and Hayes) request to be advised at the earliest possible time if any participants have concerns for their health in the field, specifically in the wetland environments in and around the Monterey Bay area.
 If at all possible, plan ahead for long intervals (4-5 hours) without a formal "meal" or deviation from the course agenda.
 Liability Release: There are inherent risks in participating in field-based training.
 In this regard, the course instructors, NWSTC, Elkhorn Slough Foundation, and/or WSP Environment & Energy shall assume no liability and shall be held harmless for injuries and/or accidents that occur during the course.
 Participants will be required to sign a Liability Release.
 Health concerns include but are not limited to hyper or hypoglycemia, diabetes, epilepsy or other potentially convulsive conditions, allergies (especially to bee or wasp stings), susceptibility to exhaustion, heart conditions, heat stroke, etc.